K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 	  cloud_properties: {}

 6. Compilation Block
-compilation [Hash, required]: 컴파일시 필요한 가상머신의 속성 workers [Integer, required]: 컴파일 하는 가상머신의 최대수 network [String, required]: Networks block에서 선언한 network 이름 reuse_compilation_vms [Boolean, optional]: false 경우에는 BOSH는 각각의 새로운 패키지 컴파일을위한 새로운 컴파일 VM을 생성하고 편집이 완료되면 VM을 삭제한다. true 경우는 재사용한다. 디폴트는 false cloud_properties [Hash, required]: 컴파일 VM을 만드는 데 필요한 IaaS의 특정 속성 (instance_type, availability_zone)
+compilation [Hash, required]: Virtual Machine Properties Required When Compiling
+workers [Integer, required]: Maximum number of virtual machines to compile
+network [String, required]: Network name declared by Networks block
+reuse_compilation_vms [Boolean, optional]: In the case of false, BOSH creates a new compilation VM for each new package compilation and deletes the VM when modifying is completed.
+In the case of true, reuse it.
+The default is false
+cloud_properties [Hash, required]: Specific properties of IaaS required to create a compilation VM (instance_type, availability_zone)

 ◎ Example
 	compilation: